automationbrew/autobrew-powershell/docs/help/Update-AbConfiguration.md

 ## SYNOPSIS

-Updates the configurations for the AutoBrew PowerShell module.
+Updates the configurations for the AutomationBrew PowerShell module.

 ## SYNTAX